 My daughter is happy riding in this seat and it’s easy to adjust as she’s grown.
 I’m in several online mom groups and this is one of the most popular and most recommended seats by moms!
 Find other favorite baby items on my essential baby items list.

 Tip: When removing your child undo the bottom buckle, then press the release button and pull out of the chest clip to loosen the straps before unhooking the chest clip.
 This makes it easier to get your child into the seat next time and keeps the straps the same length.

 The alternative: Graco 4Ever

-Another great option is the Graco 4Ever car seat.
+Now let’s look at the Graco Extend2Fit vs Grace4Ever.
+The Graco 4Ever is another great choice for a car seat.
 This seat is a 4-in-1, it’s good for infants and up through older children that just need a booster seat, however, it’s likely the seat will expire before your child gets to stage 4 if you use from birth onwards.
 You could simply buy a backless booster seat once your child is ready for it, but it’s an option if you want a truly long lasting seat.

 Target frequently runs specials on baby department purchases so watch their ads.
 Grab a Target RedCard and you’ll get 5% off everything all year long plus free shipping!

 How to properly secure your child in a car seat